bookofproofs/bookofproofs.github.io/_sources/history/20th-century/paley.md

 **Raymond Paley** was an English mathematician who worked in interpolation and allied trigonometrical problems.
 He died in a skiing accident.

 ### Mathematical Profile (Excerpt):
-* Raymond's father died in Nordrach Sanatorium, Clutton, Somerset on 11 September 1906 before his son (our mathematician) was born and his mother married Neville Edward Anning Gardner, a planter, on 28 June 1910.
 * Raymond Paley was educated at Eton.
 * Paley had already proved impressive results on Fourier series and had collaborated with Littlewood, his supervisor.
 * Zygmund discovered Paley's extraordinary talent and the two worked jointly on existence proofs, brilliantly applying ideas from Borel's Calcul des probabilités dénombrables.